- While many do lose weight on the keto diet, it’s not guaranteed.

 - Tracking your food intake and shaking up your routine may help you break a keto plateau.

-If you’re following the ketogenic diet to lose weight, you’re probably giving up many foods you enjoy.
+If you’re following the keto diet to lose weight, you’re probably giving up many foods you enjoy.
 So when weight loss doesn’t happen, it can be frustrating.

-There could be several reasons why you’re not losing weight on keto (or may even be gaining weight), explains Emily Rivelli, MA, a registered nutrition and dietetics technician and board-certified health and wellness coach
+We spoke to Emily Rivelli, MA, a registered nutrition and dietetics technician and board-certified health and wellness coach to learn more.

 Note: Consult a healthcare provider before making any dietary changes.